 What if I don’t want to have my child come and find me after practice?
 Can I get out of my vehicle and meet my child in a pre-planned location near the field?

-Yes, however, this will become a social distancing issue quickly which has the potential to impact whether or not the City continues to permit the fields and facilities to be used by the user groups (Clubs) and whether or not organized youth sport can even continue.
+Yes, however this will become a social distancing issue quickly which has the potential to impact whether or not the City continues to permit the fields and facilities to be used by the user groups (Clubs) and whether or not organized youth sport can even continue.
 We see our Return to Play as a partnership that requires all of us to play an important role and do our part.
 If you choose to pick up your child in a location that requires you leave your vehicle, please keep social distancing requirements at the forefront of your actions and follow the park maps directions for all foot traffic and vehicle entry/exits and stay at least 10ft from the turf fencing at all times.

 What type of specialized safety training have the staff coaches been provided with?